vezel-dev/novadrop/doc/game/data.md

 ## String Tables

-All strings, whether they are names or values, are arranged into string tables, which are effectively used as hash tables by the game.
+All strings, whether they are names or values, are arranged into string tables, which are effectively used as hash tables by the client.
 A string table has the
 form:

 ```cpp